-digital bodies virtual spaces impossible objects information theory links
+digital bodies virtual worlds impossible objects post-photographic simulation asynchronous time printed sculpture printed sculpture digital abstraction information theory links

 KARI ALTMANN